Leadership Self-Assessment | Coherence Check | Ojasity

 A note on what this can't measure

-Sometimes the tension you're feeling isn't a gap in your leadership.
+Sometimes the tension isn't a gap in you.
 It's a gap between your leadership and the system you're leading inside.
-If your scores are reasonable but something still doesn't feel right — if you're clear on your values but the organization keeps pulling you away from them — that's worth paying attention to.
-This framework assumes a degree of organizational permission that not every leader has.
-That's not a gap in your capability.
-It's context.
+If your scores look reasonable but something still doesn't feel right, that's worth paying attention to.
 Leadership coherence sometimes means holding your direction in an environment that hasn't caught up yet.